 This post may contain affiliate links, meaning if you book or buy something through one of these links, I may earn a small commission (at no extra cost to you!).
 Please see my disclosure.

-Looking for the Nashville tourist attractions?
-Here are the do’s and don’ts for visiting Nashville to make the best use of your time – all from a local!
+Looking for Nashville tourist attractions?
+Here are the dos and don’ts for visiting Nashville to make the best use of your time – all from a local!

 Nashville Tourist Attractions – What to Do and What Not to Do

 1. Don’t…visit the famous Loveless Café.
 Yes, I said it.
-Skip The Loveless Café, with their long wait times and semi-good food.
+Skip The Loveless Café, with its long wait times and semi-good food.
 I’m sure I’m receiving shocked looks and exasperated gasps right now.

 3. Don’t…go to Opryland Hotel for the drinks.
 At $12 a drink, you’ll be broke before you even feel a buzz.

 Do…go just to walk around and experience one of the best hotels in the country, or possibly the world.
 Don’t pay $20+ for parking.

 Park in the (aforementioned forbidden) Opry Mills’ parking lot and walk over.
 Don’t worry, it’s not that far and don’t we all need the exercise anyway?

 4. Don’t…visit the Country Music Hall of Fame and Museum.
 Everyone does.
 I just don’t see the excitement in it.
 I don’t even have a really good reason not to.
 I can just think of a ton of other things you could spend your time doing.

 Do…visit the Ryman Auditorium instead.
 A gorgeous building with a rich history.
 Go to the place where Johnny Cash, Patsy Cline, Hank Williams, and many more actually played; instead of just the museum about them.
 It’s cheaper too.
 You can use the money you save for your expensive drinks at Opryland Hotel that you’ll buy anyways even though I advised against it.